-The triangle insertion step is equivalent to triangle rasterization onto a regular structure of 3D cells.
-Indeed, it is the three dimensional extension to the traditional rasterization of triangles onto 2D pixels.
-As such, we can take advantage of the existing general parallel rendering methods, such as those in Chromium [6], to parallelize the triangle insertion.
+The triangle insertion step is equivalent to rasterizing triangles into a regular structure of 3D cells.
+Aside from being 3D, it is otherwise the same as the traditional rasterization of triangles into 2D pixels.
+As such, there are several parallels to general parallel rendering methods, such as those in Chromium [5], that we can employ.